JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Provide a one-sentence summary that captures the core idea of your game.
 This should convey what makes your game unique in a compelling way.
 -->
+A high-action Pyrokinetic card game where players fight fire with fire.
+Collect embers, and start duels with your opponents, and burn brightest.

 ---